nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Sniff is a `Command Line Interface (CLI) Appointment Tracker` designed specifically for veterinary clinics in Singapore.
-Its main functions are to track various appointments of types: Surgery, Vaccination, & Consultation via uid, date, and appointment type to help clinics better manage their working staff.
+Its main functions are to track various appointments of types: Surgery, Vaccination, & Consultation via uid, date, and appointment type to help vet clinics better manage their working staff.
 <br>